Podcast / Metamor City

 - Our Elves Are Better

-- Our Gods are Greater: First, there's the Creator God of the the Earth (aka Eli/Ilúvatar), who may or may not still be around.
+- Our Gods Are Different: First, there's the Creator God of the the Earth (aka Eli/Ilúvatar), who may or may not still be around.
 Then there's the group of Sufficiently Advanced Aliens who had set themselves up as Physical Gods (aka the old pantheon, Fallen Gods).
 Then there's the Elders, who were the Dimension Lords who made the Sufficiently Advanced Aliens in the first place — gods to the gods themselves.

 - Our Orcs Are Different: The lutins are a short, hardy, green-skinned race with a deep animistic spiritual tradition.
 They're also superstitious and greedy and tend to end up at the bottom rungs of Metamor society.